-2016-051 - Internal Control Structure (Compliance and Other Matters)
+2017-009 (Original Finding 2016-051) - Internal Control Structure (Compliance and Other Matters)

-Condition: During our audit of the Foundation, we encountered the following issues:
+Condition: During our audit, we encountered the following issues:

-- During our review of expenses, we noted 2 out of 17 instances, totaling \$9,288.96, for which sufficient supporting documentation was not maintained by the Foundation to support the amount expended. - During our review of cash receipts, we noted 2 out of 12 instances, totaling \$3,194.75, for which sufficient supporting documentation was not maintained by the Foundation to validate the amount received. - During our review of cash receipts, we noted 2 out of 12 instances, for which revenue was recorded to the improper account. - During our review of accounts payable, we noted that accounts payable was overstated by \$8,270.80.
+- During our review of expenses, we noted one disbursement of \$884.16, for which sufficient supporting documentation was not maintained by the Foundation to support the amount expended. - During our review of cash receipts, we noted two instances, totaling \$2,200, for which sufficient supporting documentation was not maintained by the Foundation to validate the amount received. - During our review of subsequent disbursements, we noted management did not identify approximately \$15k of accounts payable. - The Foundation's debit card information was comprised, resulting in \$4,032 of fraudulent withdrawals, which was identified by the Foundation approximately one month after the first fraudulent withdrawal.